pietdevries94/Kabisa/README.md

 make
 ```

-This generates code (if needed), lints the codebase, tests the codebase and builds the application in the path `bin/api` for your current OS and architecture.
-To run the application on Windows, you might want to rename the result to `api.exe`.
+This generates code (if needed), lints the codebase, tests the codebase and builds the application in the path `bin/api` (`bin\api.exe` on Windows) for your current OS and architecture.

 There are targets to build cross-compile the application.
 The following are added as they are common combinations, but it's trivial to extend this if needed.